final-hill/decorator-contracts/README.md

 overridden; it will also verify that the parameter count matches.

 An `@invariant` decorator must also be defined either on the current class or on an ancestor.
-When defined candidate overrides are identified and an error is raised if an associated `@override` decorator is missing on that feature.
+When defined, candidate overrides are identified and an error is raised if an associated `@override` is missing on that feature.

 Static methods, including the constructor, can not be assigned an `@override` decorator.
 In the future this may be enabled for non-constructor static methods